useflyyer/flyyer-docs/guides/javascript/nextjs.md

 // This function runs only server-side, it won't be bundled to the client export async function getServerSideProps(context) {
-  const flayyer = new FlayyerAI({
+  const flyyer = new Flyyer({
     project: "your-project-slug",
     path: context.resolvedUrl,
     secret: "your-secret-key",
     strategy: "JWT", // or "HMAC"
   });
   return {
-    props: { flayyerHref: flayyer.href() }, // will be passed to the page component as props }
+    props: { flyyerHref: flyyer.href() }, // will be passed to the page component as props }
 }
 ```

 :::note
-You can also instanciate FlayyerAI in [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) (instead `getServerSideProps`) as it runs at build time.
-You're invited to [extend this guide](https://github.com/flayyer/flayyer-docs/edit/main/guides/javascript/nextjs.md) if you like.
+You can also instanciate Flyyer in [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) (instead `getServerSideProps`) as it runs at build time.
+You're invited to [extend this guide](https://github.com/useflyyer/flyyer-docs/edit/main/guides/javascript/nextjs.md) if you like.
 :::